tango-controls-hdbpp/HdbppMetrics/docs/goals.md

 To be expanded as the idea is developed.

+### Database Comparison

+Compare the currently supported databases.
+This would help to optimise the shared libraries to increase performance.

 ### Maximum Total Events

 Total events the system can handle.
-Hard to measure, but interesting for truely large deployments of Tango.
-Likely to be dependent on the database backend hardware.
+Hard to measure, but interesting for truly large deployments of Tango.
+Likely to be dependent on the database back-end hardware.

 To be expanded as the idea is developed.